Who and how

 We have done our best to ensure all documents and pictures from other parties can be

-you do not wish to be used, please just let us know, we will remove it from the site.
-We
+that you do not wish to be used, please just let us know, we will remove it from the site.

-can also modify texts or pictures to protect privacy (plate numbers for example), or add
+We can also modify texts or pictures to protect privacy (plate numbers for example), or

-photograph credit or links to the owner of the document.
+add photograph credit or links to the owner of the document, on simple request.

-Links specific to an Asian country are given on that country's page.
-General links on the Citroen
+Links specific to each Asian country are given on that country's page.
+General links on the